- Patients on full dose anticoagulants, e.g. warfarin or heparin

 - Initially comes out of one nostril only

-- Predominantly comes out of the front but some can trickle into the throat, especially on tilting the head backwards, applying first aid or when the nose is full of clot
+- Predominantly comes out of the anterior nares, but some can trickle into the throat, especially on tilting the head backwards, applying first aid or when the nose is full of clots

 - A small minority of bleeds are posterior